 A random access compressive sensing technique is proposed in [24] for underwater sensor networks.
 Combining random access and compressive sensing concepts results in an energy efficient and simple algorithm.
 For measurement, sensor nodes utilize compressive sensing based random sampling procedure.
 In order to transfer measurements to the center, sensor nodes use random access policy to have access to the channel.
 As in any random access, it is more likely some of sensor nodes measurements collide at the center.
-Aware of data collision, base station discards the collide packets and employ compressive sensing based signal recovery algorithm to reconstruct the original data.
-However, to make sure the quality of reconstruction, sufficient measurement probability is introduced which defines the minimum number of active sensor nodes.
+Being aware of data collision, base station discards the collide packets and employ compressive sensing based signal recovery algorithm to reconstruct the original data.
+However, to satisfy the quality of reconstruction, sufficient measurement probability is introduced which defines the minimum number of active sensor nodes.

 \subparagraph{Spatio-Temporal Correlation based Compressive Sensing}

-Against existing distributed compressive sensing (DCS) methods which exploits spatial correlation to recover the original signal, Baron et al suggested address a new DCS technique for multiple signal ensembles which is based on spatio-temporal correlation.
+Against existing DCS methods which exploits spatial correlation to recover the original signal, Baron et al [] address a new DCS technique for multiple signal ensembles which is based on spatio-temporal correlation.
 To evaluate the performance of proposed method, three different types of CS named single signal, joint sparse based and distributed method is considered.
-For each of these methods, they provide three examples to study the performance of joint sparse signal recovery and compared with a real developed joint sparse signal recovery approach.
+For each of these methods, they provide three examples to study the performance of joint sparse signal recovery and compare with a real developed joint sparse signal recovery approach.
 Results prove that for two of three methods, the prediction accuracy is completely similar to the result of developed algorithm.\\

 An energy efficient distributed data storage is addressed in [] which is based on compressed sensing theory and network coding technology.
-Authors introduced Compressed Network Coding based Distributed data Storage (CNCDS) scheme which employ the correlation among sensor node readings.
+Authors introduce Compressed Network Coding based Distributed Data Storage (CNCDS) scheme which employs the correlation among sensor node readings.
 This method achieves energy efficiency through minimizing number of data transmission and data reception.
-Theoretical analysis is utilized to prove that CNCDS can provide acceptable performance in CS based data recovery procedure.
-In addition, simulation results improve number of data transmission, data reception and CS recovery up to $55\%, 74\%, and 76\%$ respectively.\\
+Theoretical analysis is utilized to prove that CNCDS can provide acceptable performance in compressive sensing based data recovery procedure.
+In addition, simulation results show improvement in the number of data transmission, data reception and compressive sensing recovery up to $55\%, 74\%, and 76\%$ respectively.\\

-A DCS based data transmission scheme addressed in [] which improve the trade off among energy usage, reconstruction error and resource utilization.
-This method, which is called as amplify-and-forward compressed sensing (AF-CS), exploits temporal correlation as well as spatial correlation.
+A DCS based data transmission scheme addressed in [] which improves the tradeoff among energy usage, reconstruction error and resource utilization.
+This method, which is called as amplify-and-forward compressed sensing (AF-CS), exploits both temporal and spatial correlations.
 In terms of temporal correlation, it produces a sparse signal vector which is consist of transmitted signals of all sensor nodes.
 Different sensor nodes employ Conditional Downsampling Encoder (CDE) - Predictive Decoder (PD) pair [10] to produce sparse representation of sensor nodes readings.
-In addition a two hop communication method is used to transfer the readings of active nodes to the base station through a subset of relaying nodes.
+In addition, a two hop communication method is used to transfer the readings of active nodes to the base station through a subset of relaying nodes.
 Thanks to this way of configuration, they achieve R projections by using a single channel lead to cope the multi-user interference in its first hop transmission.
 To select the number of active nodes and relay nodes, a cost function is defined which controls the tradeoff between reconstruction error and energy consumption.
 Simulation results show that the AF-CS outperforms other techniques in terms of distortion and number of transmissions, providing simultaneously, energy savings and a significant reduction in the number of channel uses.\\